Waves, Crystals and Chaos

 - The random walk drag of the corners is very high, about the square of the drag for diagonal boundaries.

-Appendix DataSets top
+Appendix DataSets and Downloads top

 Description | Files |

-FindEnd10-50 Data Set An End Rate Analysis performed on all rules using 60 non symmetrical seeds with a random initial pattern for square universes sizes 10 to 50 cells in steps of 5 run for up to 10,000 generations or ending with an oscillating pattern with a maximum oscillation period of 100 generations. | FindEnd10-50R_Script.txt FindEnd10-50ROut.zip FindendGen.r |
+FindEnd10-50 Data Set A Fate Analysis performed on all rules using 60 non symmetrical seeds with a random initial pattern for square universes sizes 10 to 50 cells in steps of 5 run for up to 10,000 generations and a maximum oscillation period of 100 generations. | FindEnd10-50R_Script.txt FindEnd10-50ROut.zip FindendGen-Chaos.r |

-FindEnd10-50Edge Data Set This data set performs the same analysis as the FindEnd10-50 Data Set except that it uses diagonal and orthogonal bands with one seeded edge and cover rules with the Edge Behaviour that generate one dimensional CA's.
+FindEnd10-50Edge Data Set This data set performs the same analysis as the FindEnd10-50 Data Set except that it uses diagonal and orthogonal bands with one seeded edge for the rules 16 with Edge Behaviour.
+These rules generate one dimensional CA's.
 The oscillation period is very dependent on the length of the any oscillating section of the seeded edge and can be very large.
-It collects the data for universe size 10 to 50 cells square in steps of 1. | FindEnd10-50EdgeScript.txt FindEnd10-50EdgeOut.zip FindEnd-OneDeeLP.r FindEnd-OneDeeSP.r |
+It collects the data for universe size 10 to 50 cells square in steps of 5 run for up to 8,000 generations or ending with an oscillating pattern with a maximum oscillation period of 50,000 generations. | FindEnd10-50EdgeScript.txt FindEnd10-50EdgeOut.zip FindEnd-OneDeeLP.r |

-FindEnd10-30Chaos Data Set This data set performs the same analysis as the FindEnd10-50 Data Set over the size range 10 to 30 in steps of 1. | FindEndchaosCrys_Script.txt FindEndchaosCrysOut1.zip FindEnd-chaos.r FindEnd-wave.r |
+FindEnd10-30Chaos Data Set This data set performs the same analysis as the FindEnd10-50 Data Set over the size range 10 to 30 in steps of 1 for up to 10,000 generations a maximum oscillation period of 100 generations. | FindEndchaosCrys_Script.txt FindEndchaosCrysOut1.zip SymCACPWave_B_H1D8chaos__Out.zip Findend-Chaos-H18A.r FindEnd-wave-H1D8.r FindEnd-chaos.r FindEnd-wave.r |

-State Change Data The State Change Ratio is calculated as the proportion of the 256 different neighbourhood pattern that cause a state change for the a rule compared to the number that the complimentary rule would have caused.
-This was calculated by a Python program. |
+State Change Data Set The State Change Ratio is calculated as the proportion of the 256 different neighbourhood pattern that cause a state change for the a rule compared to the number that the complimentary rule would have caused.
+This was calculated by the Python program ruleStateChangeRatio.py run in Golly. |

 ruleStateChangeRatio.py rule-StateChangeRatio.txt |

-Strobe Ratio Data The Strobe Ratio measurement was made over 240 runs of 200 generations between each chaos CA and it's complementary CA counting the number of state changes.
+Strobe Ratio Data Set The Strobe Ratio measurement was made over 240 runs of 200 generations between each chaos CA and it's complementary CA counting the number of state changes.
 The 240 runs where made up of the combinations of 60 seeds and 4 widths.
 A strobe ratio of less than 1 indicates normal strobing and a ratio greater than 1 indicates reverse strobing. |

 SymCAC_StrobeRatio__Script.txt SymCAC_StrobeRatio__C_Script.txt strobeRatio.r StrobeRatio.txt |

-State Symmetrical Control Panel for Golly This ZIP file contains lua modules for the control panel and also a folder of Golly RuleLoader files for the odd complementary rules.
+SYMCACP State Symmetrical Control Panel for Golly This ZIP file contains lua modules for the control panel and also a folder of Golly RuleLoader files for the odd complementary rules.
 Run the script controlPanel.lua contained in the folder.
-Golly's preferences must be modified to point to this file in order to run the odd rules. | SymCACP-1.zip |
+Golly's preferences must be modified to point to this file in order to run the odd rules. | SymCACP |

-Wave Break Generation to wave break for universes size 10-100 in steps of 5 for rules with Wave Behaviour.
+Wave Break Data Set Generation to wave break for universes size 10-100 in steps of 5 for rules with Wave Behaviour.
 It measures the number of generations taken for a band boundary with complex waves to touch the neighbouring boundary and for a band to start to collapse.
 This information is used to calculate the average time for a band to collapse for each size of universe.
 It gives a measure of the drag created by the rule slowing down the random walk of the wave.
 The seeds used for the analysis where chosen to avoid generating symmetrical waves. |

-SymCACPWave_B_Script.txt SymCACPWave_B_Out.zip FindEnd-wave.r |
+SymCACPWave_B_Script.txt SymCACPWave_B_Out.zip FindEnd-wave-H1D8.r FindEnd-wave.r |

-Wave Step Size Measurements of the change is population over one generation of a diagonal band.
+Wave Step Size Data Set Measurements of the change is population over one generation of a diagonal band.
 Five samples for each of 60 seed at different generations to give 300 independent measurements for each universe size from 10 to 500 cells square.
 This number divided by the universe size gives the random walk step size. |

 RWstepSize10-500_Script.txt RWstepSize10-500__Out.zip RWstepSize.r |

-H1D8RS Random Diamond IslandThe number of generations it takes for an random island in H1D8RS to either grow or shrink.
+H1D8 Random Diamond Island Data Set The number of generations it takes for an random island in H1D8 to either grow or shrink.
 Used to determine the island size for which both outcomes are equally likely.
 The initial pattern is a diamond shape filled with a seed based random pattern on cells to be 50% of each state.
-It was run until the population was 50% larger or 50% smaller. | SymCACPWave_ChaosIsle_Script.txt SymCACPWave_ChaosIsle_Out.zip SymCACPWave_ChaosIsle.r |
+This was then run for the number of generations equal to 10 times the isle size so that it assumed a more natural state.
+It was then run until the population was 25% larger or smaller.
+A simple binary search algorithm was used which assumes incorrectly that island size changed monotonically. |

 References top

-Day & Night |
+Day & Night(2019) |

 Wikipedia entry https://en.wikipedia.org/wiki/Day_and_Night_(cellular_automaton) | Wikipedia the free encyclopedia. |